ethersphere/SWIPs/SWIPs/swip-0.md

 * **Active** -- Some Informational and Process SWIPs may also have a status of “Active” if they are never meant to be completed.
 E.g. SWIP 0 (this SWIP).
 * **Work in progress (WIP)** -- Once the champion has asked the Swarm community whether an idea has any chance of support, they will write a draft SWIP as a [pull request].
 Consider including an implementation if this will aid people in studying the SWIP.
   * :arrow_right: Draft -- If agreeable, SWIP editor will assign the SWIP a number (generally the issue or PR number related to the SWIP) and merge your pull request.
-The SWIP editor will not unreasonably deny an SWIP.
+The SWIP editor will not unreasonably deny a SWIP.
   * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility and Swarm's mission.
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the SWIP to be mature and ready to proceed to the next status.
-An SWIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core SWIPs).
+A SWIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core SWIPs).
   * :arrow_right: Last Call -- If agreeable, the SWIP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
 We hope that SWIPs only enter Last Call once, so as to avoid unnecessary noise.
 * **Last Call** -- This SWIP will listed on the Swarm website (Open - Link TBD)